iTwin/pcf/README.md

 # Cautions

+* Dependencies
+    * You should not install any iTwin.js related dependencies aside from schema npm packages (@bentley/<schema name>-schema).
+If the same package is installed in two different versions by your connector and pcf, you may encounter hidden bugs.
+    * Most existing domain schema packages can be found [here](https://www.npmjs.com/search?q=%40bentley%20schema%20).
 * Nodes
     * The following entity class cannot be deleted from your iModel once created: Subject, Partition, Model.
     * Modifying the key of SubjectNode or ModelNode would cause new Subject, Model, and Partition to be created.